truemail-rb/truemail/README.md

   # This configuration will be used over current or default validation type parameter
   # All of validations for 'somedomain.com' will be processed with mx validation only
   config.validation_type_for = { 'somedomain.com' => :mx }

+  # Optional parameter.
+This option will be parse bodies of SMTP errors.
+It will be helpful
+  # if SMTP server does not return an exact answer that the email does not exist
+  # By default this option is disabled
+  config.smtp_safe_check = true
 end
 ```